 Terms and Conditions

-Or simply TOS.
-It is a document that explains the rules for using your site/store.
+Or simply T&C. It is a document that explains the rules for using your site/store.
 Learn more about adding Terms and Conditions to your e-commerce site.

 This is a document specifying your terms for refunds and product returns.

 You need to let your customers know what information your store collects and how it will be used.
-Customers want to know if their personal data will be anyhow exposed to 3rd parties, sold, or use for newsletters.
-By providing a clear explanation on this matter, you will be sure to increase liability among your clients.
-This is also required by law in some countries, for example, by GDPR in Europe.
+Customers want to know if their personal data will be anyhow exposed to third parties or used for newsletters.
+By providing a clear explanation on this matter, you can be sure to increase liability among your clients.
+This is also required by laws in some countries – for example, by GDPR in Europe.

-- whether you distribute this information to any 3rd party and if so what for, etc.
+- Whether you distribute this information to any third party and if so – what for, etc.

 The shipping info page explains your delivery policy and may include the following information:

-- to what regions you deliver your goods
+- Regions to which you deliver your goods